djemerson01/jspwiki-jdbcprovider/README.md

  - Run the appropriate create_tables code to create the database tables (unless you are upgrading from a older version of JDBCProvider)

-Note: the page provider and the attachment provider operate independently
+<em>Note: the page provider and the attachment provider operate independently
-      and you may use only one or both.
+      and you may use only one or both.</em>

 Example of changes to jspwiki.properties: